Messere/listal-bot/readme.md

-By default `listal-bot` downloads images directly into the directory specified with `-o` option, but you can ask it to create subdirectory based on name extracted from listal url.
+By default `listal-bot` downloads images directly into the directory specified with `-o` option, but you can ask it to create subdirectory based on name extracted from Listal URL.
 Use `-a` option to do that:

 ```bash
 $ listal-bot -u http://www.listal.com/marilyn-monroe -o ./my-picture-collection -a